 In line with Government requirements, AHDB has published information regarding contracts and frameworks over £25,000 in value that have been awarded since 1/5/2011.
 To view this information please download the document below.

-Contracts Register - April 2013.xls (Excel document)
+Contracts Register - May 2016.xls (Excel document)

-Contracts Register - April 2013.csv (csv document)
+Contracts Register - May 2016.csv (csv document)